 Answer: Yes, we'll be glad to assist you in planning your ceremony and reception music.
-We have numerous planning tips on this blog, just scroll down!
+We also have numerous planning tips on our blog!
+Click, below, to visit our blog!

 We certainly hope this list of questions has been helpful for you.
 As always, if you have additional questions, feel free to contact us and we'll be happy to help!